otaaaviio/otaaaviio/README.md

 ## 👋 Hi there
 I'm Otávio Gonçalves, a passionate software developer and tech enthusiast.
-I currently work as a trainee Software Developer at SpraySolutions.

 ## 🚀 Expertise